About Our Research Projects and Library Digital Collections

 Transforming information access and solving real-world challenges that promote stewardship, preservation, and sustainability.

-The Digital Heritage & Humanities Collections (DHHC) in the USF Libraries, uses the latest in Reality Capture, 3D, and spatial documentation strategies to record heritage sites, landscapes, and objects from around the world.
+The Center For Digital Heritage And Geospatial Information (CDHGI) in the USF Libraries, uses the latest in Reality Capture, 3D, and spatial documentation strategies to record heritage sites, landscapes, and objects from around the world.
 We are creating digital learning tools and library collections from these data that promote heritage preservation, research, education, and tourism interpretation strategies.

 Our work in applied historic preservation, leverages digital technologies to rapidly record, analyze, visualize, and share 3D, GIS, and imaging information.
 Our projects are having local, regional, national, and international impact – increasing stewardship and conservation, and helping guide 3D and spatial data research standards and ethics into the future with actionable results.